LucasWaelti/kalibr-wiki/Installation.md

 ##A) Using the CDE package (only 64bit)
-To remove necessity of building the toolbox from source, the entire toolbox togehter with its dependencies is packed into a [CDE](#guo) package.
+To remove necessity of building the toolbox from source, the entire toolbox together with its dependencies is packed into a [CDE](#guo) package.

 Download the package [here]